Updated June 6, 2021.

 Available to British Columbia businesses only, the Small and Medium Sized Business Recovery Grant offers between $10K and $30K of non-repayable funding to businesses suffering due to COVID impacts.
-An additional $5K to $15K is available to tourism businesses.
+Applicants that self-identify as tourism businesses are eligible for a top-up of between $5K and $15K.

 On December 18th, the eligibility criteria became more permissive.
 And on March 4, even more so!